-We also have a full range of props, please help yourself to any equipment you would like to have within reach for class, or a blanket for warmth in relaxation.
-Teachers will advise if there are specific props needed for the class.
+We also have a full range of props.
+Generally teachers will advise if there are props needed for the class.
 As you get more familiar with these props you will learn how to use them to enhance your practice.

 How do I book & pay for my classes?

-What if I need to cancel a class?
+What if I can't make it to my class?

 I have an injury or have had surgery, am I ok to do yoga?